 Where the conduct in question is considered inappropriate, but not sexually motivated, a warning may be deemed the appropriate sanction.
 However, where sexual motivation is proven, a finding of impaired fitness to practise is presumed and a stronger sanction is likely to be handed down (the facts of the case as well as the need to protect the public and the reputation of the profession will be taken into account).

 Defending complaints of sexually motivated conduct

-At Tuckers, our lawyers are highly experienced in drafting quality submissions for investigation, interim and professional conduct committees, often at short notice.
+At Sutton Defence Lawyers, our lawyers are highly experienced in drafting quality submissions for investigation, interim and professional conduct committees, often at short notice.
 We thoroughly prepare each case to ensure our client’s version of events is supported by strong evidence, including character references and expert evidence.
 Our solicitors scrutinise the complainant’s allegations in order to identify and highlight any issues with the credibility and reliability of the evidence presented.

 Where the professional admits their conduct fell below the professional standards expected, by presenting mitigating circumstances and demonstrating insight into what happened, severe sanctions, such as suspension or erasure from the regulator’s register, may be avoided.

 Our specialist team have represented many professionals against allegations of sexual behaviour in fitness to practise proceedings.
 Our defence lawyer Stuart Sutton has been in practice since 1987, and for the majority of this time, involved in defending clients accused of sexual offences.
-Stuart and the special casework team work tirelessly to protect their clients’ careers, reputations and personal lives.
+Stuart and our team work tirelessly to protect their clients’ careers, reputations and personal lives.
 Our expert sexual defences team cross-refer work in this area to ensure the highest quality of advice and representation.

 Contact Our Sexual Offences Defence Lawyers (Yorkshire, London, Birmingham, Manchester)